emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 ### Work with Expressions

-[Expressions](#expressions-and-operations) can also be used to transform data in the `SELECT` clause.
+[Expressions](#expressions-and-operations) can also be used to transform data in the `SELECT` and `WHERE` clause.
 For example, the following SQL statement formats the `clientid` field value by converting it to uppercase and adding a suffix.
 The result is named `cid` in the output message:

 ```sql
 SELECT (upper(clientid) + '_UPPERCASE_LETTERS') as cid FROM "t/#"